How to Design a School Logo (A Practical Guide for Coaches, Admins, and Designers)

 Combination mark Multi-use environments Inconsistent application by vendors Create clear placement and sizing rules

-Strong school logos are usually strong in composition.
-Start with typography and symbol choices that are purposeful, not decorative.
-Typography is often the difference between a credible educational brand and a mascot sticker.
-Choose a font family that matches the school’s tone - serif or traditional styles for academic gravitas, sans for modern simplicity, or custom letterforms if you want a premium feel.
+Strong school logos start with strong composition.
+Begin with font and symbol choices that are purposeful, not decorative.
+Typography often separates a credible brand from a mascot sticker.
+Choose a font family that matches the school's tone.
+Use serif styles for academic weight.
+Try sans-serif for modern simplicity.
+Go custom if you want a premium feel.

 When designing the symbol, keep the shape language consistent.
-For example, if your badge is angular, your mascot lines should be angular too.
-If the school is friendly and community-oriented, use rounded forms and balanced negative space.
-The symbol should be recognizable even when simplified - avoid tiny internal lines, micro patterns, and overly complex silhouettes.
+If your badge is angular, your mascot lines should be angular too.
+If the school is friendly and community-oriented, use rounded forms and balanced space.
+The symbol should read clearly even when simplified.
+Avoid tiny lines, micro patterns, and complex silhouettes.

-Composition matters because logos will be cropped and resized.
-Test your layout in a few formats: horizontal lockup for websites, stacked lockup for social headers, and icon-only for app-like usage.
+Composition matters because logos get cropped and resized.
+Test your layout in a few formats.
+Use a horizontal lockup for websites.
+Use a stacked lockup for social headers.
+Use icon-only for apps.
 If the details disappear at small sizes, simplify before you refine.
 Iteration is cheaper early than after approvals.

 Practical concepting exercise